Ganja, Azerbaijan: Demographics

 Ganja is the third largest city of Azerbaijan after Baku and Sumqayit with about 335,600 residents.
 The city is also inhabited by a large number of Azerbaijani refugees from Armenia and IDPs from the Azerbaijani community of Nagorno-Karabakh and surrounding areas.
 Their number was estimated to be more than 33,000 in 2011.

 Lezgi people in Ganja number around 20,000.

 Historic Armenian community

 In addition to Persian and Turkic-speaking Muslims, the city had a numerically, economically and culturally significant Christian Armenian community.
 The city's traditional Armenian name is Gandzak (Գանձակ), which derives from gandz (գանձ), a loan word from Old Iranian, which means treasure or riches.
-The founder of the Hethumid dynasty, Oshin of Lampron was an Armenian nakharar and lord of a castle near Ganja who fled to Cilicia in 1075 during the Seljuk invasion of Armenia.
+The founder of the Hethumid dynasty, Oshin of Lampron was an Armenian nakharar (prince) and lord of a castle near Ganja who fled to Cilicia in 1075 during the Seljuk invasion of Armenia.

 The city's historically important Armenian figures include: